Gravitational radiation from binary systems in $f(R)$ gravity: A semi-classical approach: Conclusions

 Considering all these, we have derived the rate of energy loss due to scalar dipole radiation from the linearized $f(R)$ gravity when written in the scalar-tensor format in the Einstein frame.
 We have obtained the most general formula, i.e. Eq.~(\ref{eq:energy loss diplole gen}), which applies to arbitrary eccentricity of the binary orbit and arbitrary scalar mass.
 This formula is different from earlier results in the literature \cite{PhysRevD.54.1474,LIU2018286}, which are applicable under specific limits.
 Moreover our method is semi-classical while theirs are fully classical.
+Earlier, the scalar dipole radiation from binary pulsar systems in Brans-Dicke theory was studied in \cite{PhysRevD.66.024040}.
+However, the scalar field is massless in their study.
+Recently, radiation from eccentric binaries in the classical framework has been studied in Horndeski theories with the massless scalar field and without the screening assumption \cite{PhysRevD.106.064046}.